2024CSIT1010/Tribute--page-of-Modiji/README.md

 # Tribute--page-of-Modiji
 It is a tribute page of our  Prime Minister Mr. Narendra Modi Ji.
+Website link of this project is: https://github.com/2024CSIT1010/Tribute--page-of-Modiji.git